 When I lack artistic direction, I try to begin my day by asking one question.
 What can I do to make today count?
 Some days, I make a curated reading list for my next project.
 Other days, I take a single paragraph of my work-in-progress and retool it, word by word.
 Or I don’t write at all and I make biscotti with my mother instead.
 Sometimes, I actually log into my 401(k) account and figure out what the heck is going on in there.
 I remind myself that the life of a writer ought to include an actual life, too.
 I start small, rebuilding my stamina until the disappointment is far behind me.

 I write this post for you as much as I write it for myself.
 As writers, we don’t have to like disappointment and failure, but we must make room for it.
 It might help us to disabuse ourselves of the notion that as soon as “success” is achieved, things will be easier.
 I don’t think it gets any easier.
 The stakes will always feel impossibly high, and that’s just as it should be.
 Otherwise, why write?
 I’m sure Dan Harmon will be up against the same challenges when he returns to “Community,” and I wouldn’t be surprised if Paul Feig still wishes “Freaks and Geeks” had gone on for more seasons.
 Even the much anticipated fourth season of “Arrested Development” isn’t immune to tough reviews.

 Bliss is not an option for those of us who dare to make art.
 Still, a writer is always at his best when writing.
 Heartbreak, in all its forms, is what first inspired us to write.
-Disappointment may break our hearts afresh, but it can also provide the fuel we need to begin something new.subscribe to Ploughshares?
+Disappointment may break our hearts afresh, but it can also provide the fuel we need to begin something new.Might we be so bold as to suggest that you subscribe to Ploughshares?